 Why is the story important?

-Paul was contacted by a Sage partner who - not being certified for, or skilled with, the Sage CRM modules - wanted help with a customer of theirs.
+Paul, one of the Sage CRM specialists was contacted by a Sage partner who - not being certified for, or skilled with, the Sage CRM modules - wanted help with a customer of theirs.
 Fortunately for the customer in this story, their partner knew the customer's business would benefit from implementing the Sage CRM modules but needed external expertise to achieve their desired outcomes.
 Enter Paul who was able to outline a 'packaged" delivery proposition to help the customer to start their program of work in installing the modules.